davidwych/davidwych.github.io/blog/_posts/2022-06-17-intro-cryst-2.md

 ---

-Something interesting, as [pointed out by Feynman](https://www.feynmanlectures.caltech.edu/II_27.html#Ch27-S4): we don't actually *know* this is the correct expression the EM field energy in space.
-There are infinite possible expressions for the energy density, we just choose the simplest one that works...
+Something interesting, as [pointed out by Feynman](https://www.feynmanlectures.caltech.edu/II_27.html#Ch27-S4): we don't actually *know* this is the correct expression the EM energy density in space.
+There are actually *infinite* possible expressions for the energy density, we just choose the simplest one that works...

 ---